Lawmakers pass bill to change how WA cares for youth stuck in hospitals

-Legislation that would hold Washington’s executive branch accountable for a growing crisis of children warehoused in hospitals awaiting psychiatric care could become law following a unanimous vote in the state Senate Wednesday.
+Washington lawmakers have passed legislation holding the governor’s office accountable for a growing crisis of children warehoused in hospitals awaiting psychiatric care, after a final unanimous Senate vote Wednesday.

 Right now, no single state agency is responsible for finding appropriate psychiatric care for youth who are stuck inside the state’s hospitals, which is known as “boarding.”
 Every day, roughly 20 Washington children and teenagers with psychiatric needs are stuck waiting inside emergency departments and inpatient units.
 These youth can’t go home, but they also can’t get placement at facilities with specialized psychiatric care, or outpatient services they need.